--> Publications Klimakrise Pazifimusweb Doster-Home

 This provokes sometimes simplistic interpretations of the data.

-The goal is to teach the application of the method by exposing problems and errors of the literature.
+The goal is to teach the application of the method by exposing problems and errors in the literature.

 For this purpose, I comment on selected publications in chronological order mainly from 1988 to 2022.

-Yes, the majority of papers, published in this field is of high quality and free of errors.
+Probably most papers, published in this field, are free of errors.
 I emphasize, that this Web site reflects my personal view, which could be wrong, unjust or incomplete.

 Method and Instrumentation